StefanWin/go-mysql-auto-backup/README.md

 - `go-mysql-auto-backup -config="path/to/config.json"`
 - `go run main.go -config="path/to/config.json"`

-Run either of those commands as `systemd` unit.
+Run either of those commands as a `systemd` unit.